michaelgrosner/tribeca/README.md

 ### Manual Installation

-1. Ensure your target machine has node v0.12 or greater and mongoDB v3 or greater.
-Also, ensure Typescript 1.5, grunt, tsd, and, optionally, forever are installed (`npm install -g grunt-cli typescript tsd forever`).
+1. Ensure your target machine has node v5 (or greater) and mongoDB v3 or greater.
+Also, ensure Typescript 1.7.5, grunt, typings, and, optionally, forever are installed (`npm install -g grunt-cli typescript typings forever`).

 2. Clone the repository.

-3. In the cloned repository directory, `npm install` and then `tsd reinstall -s` to pull in all dependencies.
+3. In the cloned repository directory, `npm install` and then `tsd install` to pull in all dependencies.

 4. Compile typescript to javascript via `grunt compile`.